ibm-cloud-docs/solution-tutorials/pub-sub-object-storage.md

 1. From the dashboard, click on **Create resource** and select **Object Storage** from the Storage section.
 2. Name the service `myobjectstorage` click **Create**.
 3. Click **Create Bucket**.
-4. Set the bucket name to `mybucket` and click **Create**.
+4. Set the bucket name to `mywebsite` and click **Create**.
-5. Bind this service to your cluster by binding the service instance to the `default` Kubernetes namespace.
+5. Provide the service credentials to your cluster by binding the service instance to the `default` Kubernetes namespace.
  ```sh
  bx resource service-alias-create myobjectstorage --instance-name myobjectstorage
  bx cs cluster-service-bind mycluster default myobjectstorage